Propose a New Education Abroad Program

 - Consider ways to integrate experiential learning opportunities, such as internships, service learning, field work, clinical rotations, teacher shadowing, or research.

-- Review our general policies and procedures and, if you propose a UConn Program, our custom program procedures.
+- Review our general policies and procedures and, if you propose a Custom Program, our custom program procedures.

 When you are ready to start a new proposal, contact our Director, Matthew Yates, and Custom Programs Specialist, Krista Miller.
 We are more than willing to brainstorm ideas and consider program options.